 Riding powder is the best thing you can do on a snowboard.
 Floating through powder is a feeling which is hard to beat, so you want to make sure you’ve got a board which is up to the job.
 Whist powder specific boards are amazing in the right conditions, they aren’t the most versatile snowboards when it comes to riding park or hardpack groomers.
 So before you rush out and buy one, I would only get a powder specific board if you have other boards you can ride on a non-powder day, or if your local mountain gets 40+ feet of snow a year!

 You can definitely ride powder on almost any snowboard, but you will also definitely have more fun on a powder board.
-On a standard kind of freestyle shape you might find that you struggle when it gets really deep.
+On a standard kind of freestyle shape you might find that you struggle when it gets really deep, especially if you are trying to learn to ride powder.
 Powder boards will give you more float meaning that you don’t need to load up the tail of the board so which can get really hard work for your back leg after a while.

 Check out my post on Volume Shifted boards for an alternative shape and feel of powder boards